Nargeshdb/Inference-Artifact/README.md

 ./table3.sh
 ```

+TODO(MS): will it be completely obvious how the output of the script corresponds to the table?
+If not, give some guidance.

-**Note**: Numbers reported in table 3 are generated on a machine with a 12th Gen Intel Core i-7-12700 Processor, which has 20 cores, and 32 GB of RAM to report number in the paper.
-Performance of the inference algorithm and Resource Leak Checker on the Docker container might be slightly different compared to those reported in the paper.
+**Note**: The numbers reported in Table 3 were generated on a machine with a 12th Gen Intel Core i-7-12700 Processor with 20 cores and 32 GB of RAM.
+Performance of the inference algorithm and Resource Leak Checker on the Docker container might be different compared to those reported in the paper.